itsjeremyhsieh/CS5242-Project/README.md

     - to inference on video, run `all_inference.py`

 Note: for each specific folder, there is also a `requirements.txt` file.
 Specified packages must be installed first in order to successfully execute the script.
 Install the script by running `pip install -r requirements.txt`
+Note: dataset should be located at the `root` directory.
+To perform inference, model weight should be placed under the `pipeline_inference` folder

 ### Directory Structure